Companion Animal Veterinary Services

 Depending on the procedure, your pet may undergo general anesthesia or a basic sedative that will last a short time.
 All animals undergoing general anesthesia have an intravenous catheter placed and are supported by intravenous fluids during the procedure.
 General anesthesia can lower blood pressure, which in turn can damage organs.
 Fluids help maintain adequate blood pressure.
 The catheter also allows immediate access to a vein for administration of anesthetic drugs and other medications, including antibiotics.

 Once the procedure is completed, the patient is moved to the intensive care area of our hospital.
-These cages are in the central treatment area of the hospital and allow for constant monitoring by doctors and technicians.
-Most animals return home from procedures the same day and are given discharge instructions that include a pain management plan, details regarding home care and recommendations for follow up care.
+These cages are in the hospital’s central treatment area and allow for constant monitoring by doctors and technicians.
+Most animals return home from procedures the same day and are given discharge instructions that include a pain management plan, details regarding home care, and follow-up care recommendations.

 What is laser therapy?